Resolution Management Conference in Arizona

 If you have reached agreements in your case, you can tell the judge what those agreements are and, if the judge accepts your agreements, they become binding upon both spouses at that hearing.

-Variations in the Procedure at the Conference
+Procedure at the Resolution Management Conference

 Now, not all Resolution Management Conferences are handled in exactly the same way.
 Some judges have their own preference in how they conduct those hearings.
 You will receive a notice from the court setting the date and time you need to be present for the conference.
 You need to read that notice carefully to determine if the court intends for the parties to testify and present other evidence at that conference.